 We turn our attention to stochastic utilities.
 As we pointed out in Section~\ref{sec:model-results}, we compete against $\delta$-BIC iterative recommendation policies, for a given $\delta>0$. \footnote{Recall that $\delta$-BIC policies satisfy a stronger version of Definition~\ref{def:BIC} in which right-hand side of \eqref{eq:def:BIC} is $\delta$.} We construct a BIC policy whose time-averaged expected reward is close to $\OPT(\PiBIC[\delta])$, where $\PiBIC[\delta]$ is the class of all $\delta$-BIC policies.

 In fact, we achieve a stronger result.
-We will try to compete with a benchmark in the~\emph{deterministic instance}: a version of the original problem instance with deterministic utilities.
-Our benchmark is $\optdet(\PiBICdet[\delta])$, where $\PiBICdet[\delta]$ is the class of all policies that are $\delta$-BIC for the deterministic instance, and $\optdet(\cdot)$ is the value of $\opt(\cdot)$ for the deterministic instance.
+We consider the~\emph{deterministic instance}: a version of the original problem instance with deterministic utilities.
+For the deterministic instance, let $\PiBICdet[\delta]$ be the class of all $\delta$-BIC policies, and let $\optdet(\cdot)$ be the value of $\opt(\cdot)$.
+We will compete against $\optdet(\PiBICdet[\delta])$.
 This is indeed a stronger benchmark: